keirialaa/linguaplay/README.md

 - **Answers questions** about the video content and language via a conversational AI agent
 - **Explains** grammar, vocabulary, idioms, and slang in context — grounded in what was actually said in the video
 - **Shows** the full timestamped transcript and extracted vocabulary in dedicated tabs
+- **Generates a quiz** to test the user's understanding of the video, at the user's request
 ## Architecture

 ```